blackflux/lambda-serverless-api/README.md

 ## Logging Api Errors / Exceptions

 To monitor api errors and exceptions [lambda-rollbar](https://github.com/simlu/lambda-rollbar) can be enabled.
 Options are passed by putting them as `rollbar` into the constructor.

+## Loading serverless.yml

+Function `loadYaml` is exposed to load `serverless.yml` style files and resolve references and variables.
+This is handy to be used in `serverless.js` since the native loading currently has some issues.